rzasharp79/Project_Rembrandt/README.md

 - Check `GET /job/{id}` → `images[]` entries.
 If empty, see server logs.

 Slow or no GPU acceleration
-- Current build uses a placeholder CPU image writer; Diffusers/PyTorch integration is pending.
+- Without Diffusers/Torch installed, the app saves placeholder images (colored gradients).
+Install full deps to enable real generation.
-- When enabling Diffusers later, install a CUDA-enabled PyTorch matching your driver.
+- For GPU, install a CUDA-enabled PyTorch matching your driver.

 “Module not found” or Python version errors
 - Use Python 3.10–3.12 and recreate the venv.
 Run `pip install -r backend/requirements.txt` again.